bfox9900/CAMEL99/README.md

 This system is a work in progress by a hobbyist so you will no doubt find numerous errors and places for impovement.
 That is all good.

 Do not hesitate to let me know a brian.fox@foxaudioresearch.ca

+* HOW TO BUILD A WORKING CAMEL FORTH FOR TI-99
+To build the CAMEL99 binary program file for TI-99 please see INSTRUCTIONS.TXT file in this repository.